The long room in trinity college dublin library a must see on a 2 days Dublin itinerary

 Duration: 1 hour if also exploring the gardens

-Visit the Ireland’s National Museums & the National Gallery
+Visit Ireland’s National Museums & the National Gallery

 Choose between Decorative Arts & History, Country Life, National History, Archaeology and of course the National Gallery.
 My personal choice is the Archaeology museum.
 Located on Kildare Street it specialises in Irish and other antiquities dating from the Stone Age to the Late Middle Ages.
 You can visit the stunning Tara brooch, the Ardagh chalice and even get up close and personal with the bog men.
 The bodies still have some amazing detail, considering how old they are.
 Hair and fingernails are still visible on some and the remains of decorative jewellery is evident on others.